Toothache refers to pain in and around the teeth and jaws that's usually caused by tooth decay.

 - ulcers on your gums

-- sore or swollen gums around a tooth that is breaking through, such as when your wisdom teeth start to come through
+- sore or swollen gums around a tooth that's breaking through – for example, when your wisdom teeth start to come through

-- sinusitis (inflammation of the sinuses) – this sometimes causes pain around the upper jaw
+- sinusitis – which sometimes causes pain around the upper jaw

 - an injury to the joint that attaches the jaw to the skull (temporomandibular joint)